Floorp-Projects/Floorp/mobile/android/android-components/README.md

 * **Engine** - Abstraction layer that allows hiding the actual browser engine implementation.

+* **Session-Storage** - Abstraction layer and contracts for hiding the actual session storage implementation.

 * **Toolbar** - Abstract definition of a browser toolbar component.

 ## Feature